rogerboesch/magicleap-tutorial-cpp/part1/README.md

 # Frameworks on the Magic Leap One

-On the Magic Leap One ("ML1" hereafter) are three level of abstractions to create games or apps.
+On the Magic Leap One ("ML" hereafter) are three level of abstractions to create games or apps.
 On the highest level are the game engines like Unity and Unreal.
 They provide a great way of abstraction and also a wide support of assets, game logic, models, sound and abstraction of the game scene, like camera and more.
 It's by far the easiest way to create a great experience.

 One level deeper is the the Lumin Runtime framework (*No longer supported*).
 It provides some useful C++ classes and abstract most of the low level API's from the programmer.
 It also has some support for models, sounds, animations etc. and it's great for apps and as main advantage supports the creation of landscape apps.
 But (at least for now) it's not designed to create games (or just simple ones).